-Jesse Tyler Ferguson Reveals He and Justin Mitka Are Ready to Become Dads: 'We Are Excited' (Exclusive)
+Jesse Tyler Ferguson Reveals He and Justin Mikita Are Ready to Become Dads: 'We Are Excited' (Exclusive)

 "It's easier," he confessed of "practicing" being a dad to other people's kids on the ABC sitcom.
 "You get to give them back.
 It's like checking out a library book."

-"But Justin [Mitka] and I are very excited to come dads in the near future," he added of he and his husband.
+"But Justin [Mikita] and I are very excited to come dads in the near future," he added of he and his husband.
 "No announcement yet, nothing has happened, but yeah, we are excited.
 We have been together for four years and we always said, 'Let's give ourselves five years just to be married,' and that's coming up, five years."

 EXCLUSIVE: Jesse Tyler Ferguson Is 'Proud' of 'Modern Family' Co-Star Ariel Winter